Alternative, Naturopathic & Holistic Articles You May Like

 If you work in a state where NDs aren’t licensed and you’ve earned a degree from a non-accredited school, you can still use the ND title, but cannot present yourself as a physician.
 Instead, you can use your expertise to counsel patients.

-If you’re looking to earn a certificate in hypnotherapy or homeopathy, online programs are available.
+However, if you’re looking to earn a certificate in hypnotherapy online or attend homeopathy courses virtually, various programs are available.

 How much will my education cost?

-If you attend a four-year naturopathic school tuition full time, expect to pay approximately $25,000* per year.
+If you attend a four-year naturopathic school full time, expect to pay approximately $25,000* in tuition per year.
 While the cost can be steep, find out if your school offers financial aid, scholarships or grants.

 Making sure your school is accredited is particularly important if you’ll be applying for financial aid.
 These schools qualify for federal and state financial aid, such as work-study programs and Stafford loans.

-Homeopathic school tuition runs between $200 and $7,500.
+Homeopathic school tuition tends to run between $200 and $7,500.
 The reason for the wide range in cost is length of time.
 Programs in the $200 to $1,000 range are generally week-long or weekend seminars, while the more expensive courses last longer and are more in-depth.

 *Cost of tuition only.
 Prices do not reflect other fees.